 Did You Know?
 The bigger an object is, the more gravity it has.
 That's why the Earth has a strong pull, and it keeps the Moon in orbit around it.
 Gravity is like a universal magnet that brings things together, and it's what makes the planets go around the sun.
 Sir Isaac Newton – the mathematician behind the three famous Newton’s Laws of Motion – was the first to identify this universal force circa 1665, after conducting his own gravity experiments by watching an apple fall from a tree.
 He laid the foundation for our modern understanding of gravity.

-SEE ALSO: 5 Fun Science Experiments for Kids
+SEE ALSO: Paper Plane Flight Challenge for Kids

 A pendulum is basically an object that can swing freely using the force of gravity.
 Historically it was used as an accurate form of timekeeping (think of the ding dong chimes of a grandfather clock) but here we’ve used a pendulum to make beautiful art, while thinking about science, of course.